spotlightpa/poor-richard/content/news/2019-10-22-SPLCREDITMAIN23.md

 +++
-draft = false
-internal-id = "SPLCREDITMAIN23"
-image = "2019/11/st-peter.jpeg"
+aliases = ["/news/pennsylvania/spl/pa-election-campaign-spending-hidden-expenses-spotlight-pa-20191022.html"]
-image-description = "The most powerful lawmaker in the Pa.
+authors = ["Angela Couloumbis", "Mike Wereschagin", "Brad Bumsted", "Paula Knudsen", "Sam Janesch", "Alyssa Biederman"] blurb = "A year-long investigation uncovered other purchases, too: foreign trips, limos, fine wines and liquor, country club memberships and even a DNA test kit." byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, Paula Knudsen, Sam Janesch and Alyssa Biederman of The Caucus" description = "A year-long investigation uncovered other purchases, too: foreign trips, limos, fine wines and liquor, country club memberships and even a DNA test kit." draft = false image = "2019/11/st-peter.jpeg" image-credit = "Andre Schönherr / St. Peter Stiftskulinarium" image-description = "The most powerful lawmaker in the Pa.
 Senate, Joe Scarnati, dined at the St. Peter Stiftskulinarium restaurant in Austria in September 2016 and charged $246 to his campaign account.
-State law requires campaign money to be used for “influencing the outcome of an election,” but what qualifies is largely open to interpretation." image-credit = "Andre Schönherr / St. Peter Stiftskulinarium" image-size = "inline" published = 2019-10-22T09:00:00.000Z authors = ["Angela Couloumbis", "Mike Wereschagin", "Brad Bumsted", "Paula Knudsen", "Sam Janesch", "Alyssa Biederman"] byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, Paula Knudsen, Sam Janesch and Alyssa Biederman of The Caucus" title = "Lavish dinners, sports tickets, and nearly $3.5 million in other expenses by Pa. lawmakers you’ve never seen" description = "A year-long investigation uncovered other purchases, too: foreign trips, limos, fine wines and liquor, country club memberships and even a DNA test kit." blurb = "A year-long investigation uncovered other purchases, too: foreign trips, limos, fine wines and liquor, country club memberships and even a DNA test kit." kicker = "Campaign Finance" slug = "lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen" aliases = [ "/news/pennsylvania/spl/pa-election-campaign-spending-hidden-expenses-spotlight-pa-20191022.html" ] series = ["Campaign Finance 2019"]
+State law requires campaign money to be used for “influencing the outcome of an election,” but what qualifies is largely open to interpretation." image-size = "inline" internal-id = "SPLCREDITMAIN23" kicker = "Campaign Finance" modal-exclude = false pinned = true published = 2019-10-22T05:00:00-04:00 series = ["Campaign Finance 2019"] slug = "lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen" suppress-date = false title = "Lavish dinners, sports tickets, and nearly $3.5 million in other expenses by Pa. lawmakers you’ve never seen"
 +++

 <script defer>